Senior Lecturer in Psychology

-The BSc Psychology (Developmental and Educational) route here at the University is between 3-6 years, depending on your availability to study.
-This gives time to not only develop a foundational knowledge of psychology and appropriate research skills, but also for you to develop towards the areas that are of interest to you, and time to explore career opportunities and areas of expertise, alongside our staff team.
+The Developmental and Educational Psychology route here at the University is between 3-6 years, depending on your availability to study.
+This gives you the time to develop a foundational knowledge of psychology and appropriate research skills and develop towards the areas that are of interest to you.
+You will also have the time and support to explore career opportunities and areas of expertise, alongside our staff team.

 Are there work placements?

 Yes.
-The Psychology (Developmental and Educational) programme has work-based learning opportunities incorporated into each stage of the degree.
-During Stage One, there is a short work experience in an educational setting to complete as part of a module assessment.
-This is expanded in Stage Two where you undertake a slightly longer educational work-based experience.
-In Stage Three, there is a module with a more extensive applied experience in an educational setting.
-We also run an optional placement year, between Stage Two and Stage Three, giving you the opportunity to strengthen career skills alongside your degree, should you so wish.
+The Developmental and Educational Psychology programme has work-based learning opportunities incorporated into each stage of the degree.
+During stage one, there is a short work experience placement in an educational setting to complete as part of a module assessment.
+This is expanded in stage two where you undertake a slightly longer educational work-based experience.
+In stage three, there is a module with an extensive applied experience in an educational setting.
+We also run an optional placement year, between stages two and three, giving you the opportunity to strengthen career skills alongside your degree, should you so wish.

 How will I learn?

-Teaching methods on the BSc (Hons) Psychology (Developmental and Educational) include an innovative, active blended approach to learning which makes the acquisition of knowledge more dynamic and flexible for students than ever before.
+Teaching methods on the Developmental and Educational Psychology course include an innovative, active blended approach to learning.
+These methods make the acquisition of knowledge more dynamic and flexible for students than ever before.
 This involves face-to-face seminars, tutorials, practical or laboratory workshops and computer assisted learning.
 Independent and group work will be supplemented with online seminars, self-directed learning and virtual tasks.

-You are encouraged to actively engage and participate with your course material both online and in class discussions to further enhance your learning and will be expected to complete independent study alongside attending your classes.
+You are encouraged to actively engage and participate with your course material both online and in class discussions to further enhance your learning.
+This includes a willingness to complete independent study alongside attending your classes.
 Practical work represents an important component of the course in each of your three years of study.
-Throughout the course, you are exposed to different research approaches, and will develop an ability to apply both quantitative and qualitative techniques to research questions.
+Throughout the course, you are exposed to different research approaches and will develop an ability to apply both quantitative and qualitative techniques to research questions.
 We have extensive online resources that support face-to-face contact in class.